-This Law replaces the 6th Edition law on compound errors and generalises it to cover interferences as well as errors.
+This law replaces the 6th Edition law on compound errors and generalises it to cover interferences as well as errors.
 It recognises that there are a number of situations where more than one error and/or interference occurs, whether in the same stroke or in different strokes, before play is halted in respect of any of them.
-The law is based on the principle that the errors and interferences are considered in the chronological order in which they occurred, with the following additional considerations:
+The law is based on the principle that the errors and interferences are considered in the chronological order in which they occurred, with the following additional considerations.

-1. Except in situations covered by Law 24.4 (see below), any error or interference that is past its limit of claims is ignored (Law 24.3.1);

-2. If more than one error or interference occurred simultaneously when a stroke was played the interferences are considered first in the order in which they are listed in the Laws (Laws 31 to 38), followed by any errors in the order in which they are listed in the Laws (Laws 26 to 29) (Law 24.3.2);

-3. If a stroke is materially affected by incorrect equipment (hoop and/or ball) and a fault occurs later in the same stroke, the fault must be dealt with if it was not caused by the incorrect equipment (Law 24.3.3);

-4. If rectifying an error or remedying an interference results in play being cancelled or requires a stroke to be replayed, any remaining errors or interferences are ignored (Law 24.3.4).
+- 1. Except in situations covered by Law 24.4 (see below), any error or interference that is past its limit of claims is ignored (Law 24.3.1). - 2.
+If more than one error or interference occurred simultaneously when a stroke was played the interferences are considered first in the order in which they are listed in the Laws (Laws 31 to 38), followed by any errors in the order in which they are listed in the Laws (Laws 26 to 29) (Law 24.3.2). - 3.
+If a stroke is materially affected by incorrect equipment (hoop and/or ball) and a fault occurs later in the same stroke, the fault must be dealt with if it was not caused by the incorrect equipment (Law 24.3.3). - 4.
+If rectifying an error or remedying an interference results in play being cancelled or requires a stroke to be replayed, any remaining errors or interferences are ignored (Law 24.3.4). - 5.
+If a stroke is materially affected by incorrect equipment (hoop and/or ball), the equipment does not have to be corrected immediately, but it must be corrected before it might next affect play (Law 24.3.5).

 Law 24.4 sets out the same principles as the 6th Edition Laws 30(b), 31(b) and 32(b).
-If an interference under any of Laws 31 to 33 is being remedied and in the course of doing so it is discovered that earlier errors had occurred, and those errors were within their limits of claims when play was affected by the interference, the Laws governing those errors must be applied as though the errors were discovered at the time play was affected by the interference.
-As those familiar with the application of the 6th Edition Laws 30 to 32 will realise, this can mean that the remedying of an interference results in play being taken back to an earlier time and then the application of the relevant error Law causes play to be taken back still further in time.
+If an interference under any of Laws 31 to 33 is being remedied and in the course of doing so it is discovered that earlier errors had occurred, and those errors were within their limits of claims when play was affected by the interference, the laws governing those errors must be applied as though the errors were discovered at the time play was affected by the interference.
+As those familiar with the application of the 6th Edition Laws 30 to 32 will realise, this can mean that the remedying of an interference results in play being taken back to an earlier time and then the application of the relevant error law causes play to be taken back still further in time.